There are basic requirements for all students in COR 101:

 - Grading rubric - COR 101 is graded on a scale of E (failing) to A+ (superior) and is worth one credit in the student's grade point average calculation.
 You can review the college catalog for more information on grading.
 The following weighting of assignments is recommended to determine course grades and ensure a level of consistency throughout all COR sections: Written Work 30%, Class Participation 30%, Outside Activities 30%, and Attendance 10%.
 Instructors may use any grade point system that fits their needs.
 We suggest a total point scale of 100 or 1000 (with a maximum number of points per assignment) to make final grade calculations clearer.
 Extra credit is at your discretion.

-Contact COR 101 program coordinator for sample course outlines.
+Contact COR 101 program coordinator for sample course outlines and teaching assistant learning contracts.

 First class activities: